Click on the title to expand the page for

 focus-sensitivity, distribution, and interaction with modals.

-as inquisitive in the
+Analyzing at least and at most as inquisitive in the

 inquisitive semantics sense yields a satisfactory account of the fact